Skip to content

 What does not persist:

-• Specific outputs from earlier conversations (if you want Claude to reference a previous output, upload it as a project file or paste it in)
+• Previous conversation content.
+Each conversation within a project is independent.
+Starting a new chat does not give Claude access to prior chat threads.
+If you want Claude to reference a previous output, upload it as a project file or paste it in.

 When to use Projects vs. regular chat: